technyon/nuki_hub/README.md

 MQTT nodes like lock state and battery level should now reflect the reported values from the lock.<br>
 <br>
 <b>Note: It is possible to run Nuki Hub alongside a Nuki Bridge.
-This is not recommended and will lead to excessive battery drain and can lead to either device missing updates.
+This is not recommended (unless when using [hybrid mode](/HYBRID.md)) and will lead to excessive battery drain and can lead to either device missing updates.
 Enable "Register as app" before pairing to allow this.
 Otherwise the Bridge will be unregistered when pairing the Nuki Hub.</b>

+## Hybrid mode

+Hybrid mode allows you to use the official Nuki MQTT implemenation on a Nuki Lock 3.0 Pro, Nuki Lock 4.0 or Nuki Lock 4.0 Pro in conjunction with Nuki Hub.<br>
+See [hybrid mode](/HYBRID.md) for more information.

 ## Support